-Peach picking season runs from late July to early September.
+Peach picking season runs from the second week of August to early September.
 Freestone peaches and nectarines start picking in early August.
 We grow our peaches and nectarines on quad V style trees so that we can produce fruit close to the ground for easier picking.

-PEACH PICKING TIPS Always check the Facebook feed or call the picking information line (508) 393-6406 for up to date picking information before coming out to the farm It is not necessary to wait for peaches to soften before they are tree ripe.
+PEACH PICKING TIPS Always check the picking condition page or call the picking information line (508) 393-6406 for up to date picking information before coming out to the farm It is not necessary to wait for peaches to soften before they are tree ripe.
 Here are a few pointers for picking tree-ripe peaches and nectarines, and then handling them when you get home.
 When picking peaches and nectarines in the orchard:

 - Bright red-orcange skin color is a good sign of ripeness, however, it depends on the variety – some are very red-orange, some less so; a fully yellow/white background (no green) is still the best indicator of tree-ripeness on peaches and nectarines that don’t have as much red-orange color